Greek Gyros BBQ Spice Rub

 Preparation and the Cook

-I placed the Chicken Thighs in a bowl and sprinkled over the rub, before mixing well and sticking them in the fridge.
+I placed the Chicken Thighs in a bowl and sprinkled them with the rub, before mixing well and sticking them in the fridge.
 They were only marinated for around 4 hours so next time I would do them overnight.

 I used the gas Char-broil 4600S to cook the chicken which took around 12 minutes in total.
-After the chicken was cooked I quickly grilled the mini-Piadina (flatbread) from Crosta & Mollica on each side, before slicing up the chicken and plating up.
-To finish the dish I topped each mini-flatbreat with some home-made Tzatziki.
+After the chicken was cooked I quickly grilled the mini-Piadina (flatbread) from Crosta & Mollica on each side, before slicing up the chicken and plating it up.
+To finish the dish I topped each mini-flatbread with some homemade Tzatziki.

 Greek Gyros Chicken Thighs

-- 1 Pack of Mini Piadina (Crosta and Mollica)
+- 1 pack Mini Piadina (Crosta and Mollica)